LouisLeNezet/test-datasets/README.md

 ```

 #### Environment
-To use the different script below you need bcftools, samtools and tabix.
+To use the different script below you need bcftools, samtools, plink2 tabix and shapeit5.
+Be sure that conda-forge is above the channel default in your `.condarc`
 You can install everything with conda by using the following commands:
 ```
-conda env create --name env_tools --file environment.yml conda activate env_tools
+conda config --set channel_priority strict conda env create --file environment.yml conda activate env_tools
 ```
 #### Preparation of the different panel files